zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

 The constructor sets `head` to `null`, which indicates an empty list, and sets `size` to 0.

 This class uses the type parameter `E` for the type of the elements.
-This type parameter appears in the definition of Node, which is nested inside `MyLinkedList`:
+This type parameter appears in the definition of `Node`, which is nested inside `MyLinkedList`:

 ```java
 	private class Node {
 		public E cargo;
 		public Node next;

 		public Node(E cargo, Node next) {
 			this.cargo = cargo;
 			this.next = next;